emilstu/CAE_Feature_Extraction/README.md

 ```bash
 min_labeled_pixels = 0.5
 ```
-which indicates that at least 50 % of the voxels from a patch have to be labeled as segmentation for the CAE to use it for training/predicting.
+This indicates that at least 50 % of the voxels from a patch have to be labeled as segmentation for the CAE to use it for training/predicting.
 ### 3D-CAE
 To utilize 3D autoencoder the patch-size has to be on the form
 ```bash